F0903/dr-downloader-cli/README.md

 ## Setup

+**To convert files, you must have FFmpeg installed!**
+Either add the FFmpeg root to PATH, or put the FFmpeg.exe in the downloaders root folder.

 **Before downloading, you will need an authentication token as explained below.**

 - First, go to the DR-TV video player.